Aquarium: A Fully Differentiable Fluid-Structure Interaction Solver for Robotics Applications: INTRODUCTION

-In contrast, there has been comparatively little work in optimizing \emph{both} the systems' design and control parameters \cite{zhang2021learning, ma2021diffaqua} while reasoning about the fluid environment \cite{nava2022fast}.
-Such an optimization could provide insight into the passive swimming behaviour of a dead trout~\cite{beal_passive_2006}, and lead to robotic systems with similar capabilities.
-We believe that a major reason for the lack of work in this direction is the absence of an open-source, accurate, stable simulator with \emph{full differentiability}.
+In contrast, there has been comparatively little work \emph{jointly} optimizing both the systems' design and control parameters~\cite{zhang_learning_2021, ma_diffaqua_2021} while reasoning about the fluid environment~\cite{van_rees_optimal_2015, nava_fast_2022}.
+Such an optimization could provide insight into the well-known passive swimming dynamics of a dead trout~\cite{beal_passive_2006} and lead to robotic systems with similar capabilities.
+We believe that a major reason for the lack of work in this direction is the absence of an open-source, accurate, stable simulator with~\emph{full differentiability}.